KubeRocketCI/docs/docs/operator-guide/ci/notification-msteams.md

 4. Copy and save the unique `WebHookURL` presented in the dialog.
 Click `Done`:
     ![WebhookURL](../../assets/operator-guide/ms-notification-settings-done.png "WebHookURL")

-5. Create a secret with the `<WebHookURL>` within the edp namespace.
+5. Create a secret with the `<WebHookURL>` within the krci namespace.

     ```yaml
-    kubectl -n edp create secret generic microsoft-teams-webhook-url-secret \
+    kubectl -n krci create secret generic microsoft-teams-webhook-url-secret \
     --from-literal=url=<webhookURL>
     ```